Catallactic/catallactic-site/docs/whitepaper.md

 ### 13.2.
+Unit of Account

+CryptoCommodity captures the averaged marginal utility of the underlying asset across all sales points.
+This enables CryptoCommodity to become a Unit of Account for the underlying asset.

+### 13.3.
 Underlying Asset Payments

+In the picture we can see the detailed CryptoCommodity ecosystem.
+The retailer at each location decides what price to charge for the underlying asset.
+The price formation is performed in the exchanges according to the aggregated demand in the primary market including all retail locations.
+This means that some retailers will charge above the 1 CryptoCommodity mark, and other retailers will charge below the 1 CryptoCommodity mark.

 <div style={{textAlign: 'center'}}>
 	<img src="/img/ecosystem_medium_of_payment.svg" width="80%"></img>
 </div>
 <br/>

+The price formed in the exchanges is then reused for the supply of tokens in holder's hands and in DeFi Services markets.

-### 13.3.
+### 13.4.
 Interfacing with exchanges

 Users needs CryptoCommodity units to do operations.
 In order to enable the price formation mechanism, users must fund their wallets from the exchanges where the token is trading.
-But accessing to the exchanges is not a trivial task for unexperiences users so is possible to enable other kind of access points to buy or sell CryptoCommodity units.
+But accessing to the exchanges is not a trivial task for unexperienced users so is possible to enable other kind of access points to buy or sell CryptoCommodity units.
+There are a few mechanisms to make access to exchanges transparent for consumers.

-#### 13.3.1.
-Mobile Apps

-#### 13.3.2.
-Cards

-Currently there are cards, both already compatible with crypto currencies.

-#### 13.3.3.
-Vending Machines

-### 13.4.
-Other Payments

-Medium of Exchange

-commodity payments

-other commodity payments

-unit of account

-First it will make a fully featured currency which will empower the community.

-- Medium of Exchange

-Thanks to its stable nature, a CryptoCommodity can be used for payments for good and services.

-It needs to be as payment method for the underlying market in order to form the price.

-It can also be used as payment method for other assets as long as commonly accepted by moth parties.
+- Specialized <b>smartphone aplications</b> can embed its own wallet or use and extneral wallet allowing the consumer to interface with the exchange in a seamless manner.

+- Cards with embedded wallet logic can be topped up with CryptoCommodity from a <b>card reader</b>.
+And, conversely, a card reader can also charge the CryptoCommodity fee for a purchase.

+- Wallet enabled <b>vending machines</b> can interect with cards or wallets to charge CryptoCommodity

 ### 13.5.
-Unit of Account

-The value of a coin used as an unit of account could also be different from that of the same coin in circulation, a phenomenon referred to as “ghost money” or “imaginary money” (Cipolla 1956; Einaudi 1937, 1953; Sargent and Velde 2002).

-CryptoCommodity captures the marginal utility of the underlying asset.
-This enables CryptoCommodity to become a Unit of Account for the underlying asset.

-### 13.6.
 Reserve of Value

 As a quality Unit of Account, CryptoCommodity works as a reserve of value for the holders.

+### 13.6.
+Payments

+Thanks to the price formed in the exchanges as a consequence of the demand in the primary market, CryptoCommodity can become medium of exchange for other goods and services.
+Depending on the currency accepted for these other markets, a swap can be required.

+If the CryptoCommodity is accepted ni the secondary market, the consumer can pay with the its holdings of the CryptoCommodity.

+If the CryptoCommodity is not accepted for the secondary market, the consumer or the retailer should performa swap from the CryptoCommodity to the target currency.

 ### 13.7.
 Transfers